A Geometric Approach to the Yang-Mills Mass Gap: Estimate of the spectra of the Hamiltonian operator

 \subsection{Regularization of the functional Hamiltonian}

 A rigorous quantum Yang-Mills theory if it exists should consist of a separable Hilbert space $\mathcal{H}$, a unitary representation of the Poincar\'e group in $\mathcal{H}$, an operator-valued gauged distribution $A$ on $\mathcal{S}(\mathbb{R}^{n})$ and a dense subspace $\mathcal{D}\subset \mathcal{H}$ such that appropriate axioms of quantum gauge theory hold.
 As we have mentioned in the introduction this is a monumental task even for non-gauge interacting field theories.
 Putting aside these issues we assume a rigorous quantum field theory exists.
 In other words, we dodge the hardest question and study its consequences for the mass gap.
 The functional Hamiltonian operator defined on the orbit space $\mathcal{A}/\widehat{\mathcal{G}}$ needs regularization since even while acting on a smooth functional, it generates infinities.
-The formal Schr\"odinger operator for a Yang-Mills field in $n+1$ dimensions, of the type that we shall consider, is given by \footnote{In co-variant quantization, if one uses a formal path integral with a Fadeev-Popov gauge fixing term, one may need to address a slightly modified Hamiltonian that may cause an overall shift to the spectrum therefore does not modify the mass gap}
+The formal Schr\"odinger operator for a Yang-Mills field in $n+1$ dimensions, of the type that we shall consider, is given by

 where $\frac{\mathfrak{D}}{\mathfrak{D}A^{P}_{I}}$ is the covariant derivative on the Riemannian manifold $(\mathcal{A}/\widehat{\mathcal{G}},\mathfrak{G})$ \footnote{Notice that the potential is gauge invariant and therefore naturally descends to the quotient i.e., the orbit space}.
 The delta distribution in $\mathfrak{G}$ is replaced by the point-split distribution defined in (\ref{eq:Dirac}).
 Note that contrary to the Laplacian, the Hessian $\frac{\mathfrak{D}}{\mathfrak{D}A^{P}_{I}(x)}\frac{\mathfrak{D}}{\mathfrak{D}A^{Q}_{J}(y)}$ is well-defined on a smooth functional.
 The flat part of the covariant functional Laplacian is ill defined.
 Utilizing the point-splitting of Dirac's distribution introduced previously in (\ref{eq:Dirac}) we define the regularization of the flat Laplacian as follows